-Michael Jordan is, without a doubt one of the greatest if not the greatest offensive players in NBA history.
+Without a doubt, Michael Jordan is one of the greatest if not the greatest offensive players in NBA history.
 There was a particular factor of fear involved among players who had to guard him, but one of the rare ones that we’re able to slow him down was Gary Payton.
 That was especially evident during the 1996 NBA finals when the Seattle Supersonics played the Chicago Bulls.
 Despite the fact, Bulls won that series, Payton’s defense on Jordan was a topic for discussion.

-Payton tried to do everything that was in his power to slow down Jordan, who was averaging over 30 points per game in the first three wins for the Bulls, and he was relatively successful.
-In the next three games, Jordan averaged only 21 points shooting extremely poor from the field, but fortunately for the Bulls, they had several other players who stepped up at the right time.
+Payton tried to do everything in his power to slow down Jordan, who was averaging over 30 points per game in the first three wins for the Bulls, and he was relatively successful.
+In the next three games, Jordan averaged only 21 points shooting exceptionally poorly from the field, but fortunately for the Bulls, they had several other players who stepped up at the right time.

-Jordan averaged only 27.3 points per game for the entire series, which was his lowest scoring output in all of the six finals he played in.
+Jordan averaged only 27.3 points per game for the entire series, his lowest scoring output in all of the six finals he played in his whole career.
 Despite the fact Payton was relatively successful in guarding Jordan, the Sonics couldn’t secure game seven, and even if they did, chances of them winning that series weren’t great.
-Payton said defending Jordan was an incredibly hard task but a great challenge which he appreciated.
-Even though he known as a great two-way player, it was after those finals against the Bulls people started to recognize Payton as a great defender.
+Payton said defending Jordan was an incredibly hard task but a great challenge, which he appreciated.
+Even though he was known as a great two-way player after those finals against the Bulls, people started to recognize Payton as a great defender.

 “It was a great challenge for me, and I loved it, and that is when everybody really started recognizing that I was a great defensive player.
 It also happened I won the defensive player of the year award that year.”Gary Payton, via Sonicsgate